prof-tallman/csc228/hiding_place/reflection_1_hiding_place_formation.md

-# The Hiding Place: Formation, Fear, and Security #
+# The Hiding Place: Formation, Family, and Faith #

 ## Chapters 1–4 Reflection ##